Italy minister faces more pressure over Kazakh case

 The pair were bundled on to a private plane to Kazakhstan two days later - an unusually swift deportation that triggered speculation that Italy was trying to curry favour with energy-rich Kazakhstan.

-Alfano faces a no-confidence motion on Friday called by opposition parties who have demanded his resignation, and for the first time on Wednesday they were joined by parliamentarians from Letta's own centre-left Democratic Party.
+Alfano faces a no-confidence motion on Friday called by opposition parties who have demanded his resignation, and for the first time on Wednesday they were joined by parliamentarians from partners in the ruling coalition.

-"The position of Minister Alfano is objectively indefensible," a group of 12 PD senators said in a statement.
+"The position of Minister Alfano is objectively indefensible," a group of 12 senators from the centre-left Democratic Party (PD) said in a statement.

-During a visit to London, Letta said a report by police chief Alessandro Pansa into the case showed Alfano was not involved and declared he would take part in the debate on the no-confidence motion on Friday.

-"Alfano's complete non-involvement is shown very clearly from Pansa's detailed and thorough report," he said.

-But the case has assumed challenging dimensions for his uneasy coalition, already struggling to contain tensions between the PD and Alfano's centre-right People of Freedom (PDL), which has warned the government will fall if Alfano is forced out.
+The case has assumed ever more threatening dimensions for Letta's uneasy coalition, which was already struggling to contain tensions between the PD and Alfano's centre-right People of Freedom (PDL), which has warned the government will fall if Alfano is forced out.

 "If Alfano goes, the government will go 10 minutes later," senior PDL lawmaker Giancarlo Galan told RAI state television.